voostindie/markdown-curator/README.md

 To use this library, you have to configure your own application, define this tool as a dependency, and code your own curator and custom queries.
 See further on for an example.

 The [music](src/test/resources/music/README.md) test suite provides examples of what this tool can do and how it works.
 The test code contains a [MusicCurator](src/test/java/nl/ulso/markdown_curator/MusicCurator.java) that can serve as an example for building your own curator, on top of your own vault.

+## "Vincent Flavored Markdown"

+This tool is specifically written for a variant of Markdown that I call *Vincent Flavored Markdown*.
+Basically VFM is the same as [Github Flavored Markdown (GFM)](https://github.github.com/gfm/) with the following constraints and additions:

+- A document can have YAML front matter, between `---`.
+- For headers only ATX (`#`) headers are used, without the optional closing sequence of `#`s.
+Setext-style headers are not supported.
+- Headers are always aligned to the left margin.
+- Code blocks are always surrounded with backticks, not indented.
+- Internal links - links to other documents in the same repository - use double square brackets. (`[[Like this]]`).
+The link always points to a file name within the repository.
+(This is what Obsidian does.)
+- File names are considered to be globally unique within the repository.
+Surprises might happen otherwise.
+- The document's title is, in this order of preference:
+	- The title of the first level 1 header, if present and at the top of the document.
+	- The value of the YAML front matter field `title`, if present
+	- The file name, without extension.
+- The file extension is `.md`.
+- Queries can be defined in HTML comments, for this tool to process.
+See below.

+In practice I only use level 1 headers or the `title` property if the filename is not a good title.
+In 99% of the cases it is.
+I do not duplicate the filename inside the document, because, well, that's duplication.

+If these limitations are not to your liking, then feel free to send me a pull request to support your own personal preferences.

+## Not a Markdown parser!

+This library/application does **not** fully parse Markdown.
+It only does so on a line-by-line level.
+Documents are broken up in blocks of:

+- Front matter
+- Nested sections
+- Code
+- Queries
+- Text

+A text block is "anything *not* of the above".
+The content of a text block itself is not parsed.
+Whether text is in bold or italic, is in a list or in a table, uses CriticMarkup or some other extension: it's all oblivious to the internal parser; it's all just text.
+When you build your own queries, it's up to you to extract content out of the various blocks, as you see fit.

+I have some ideas to extend this further in order to make query construction easier, but I'm not planning on introducing a full Markdown parser.

 ## Getting started